uhLeeshUh/meal-planner/README.md

 ## Features

 - Create and manage meal plans
+- **AI-powered meal plan generation** using OpenAI
+  - **Smart recipe selection**: First tries to use recipes from your existing database
+  - **Intelligent fallback**: Generates new recipes only when needed to fill the meal plan
+  - Searches your database by preferred ingredients and time constraints
 - Store and retrieve recipes
 - Generate shopping lists
 - RESTful API endpoints